🦥Unsloth Docs

 Reinforcement Learning (RL) is where an "agent" learns to make decisions by interacting with an environment and receiving feedback in the form of rewards or penalties.

-Action: What the model generates (e.g., a sentence).
+Action: What the model generates (e.g. a sentence).

-Reward: A signal indicating how good or bad the model's action was (e.g., did the response follow instructions? was it helpful?).
+Reward: A signal indicating how good or bad the model's action was (e.g. did the response follow instructions? was it helpful?).

-Environment: The scenario or task the model is working on (e.g., answering a user’s question).
+Environment: The scenario or task the model is working on (e.g. answering a user’s question).

-Example usecases of fine-tuning or RL:
+Example use-cases of fine-tuning or RL:

 Train LLM to predict if a headline impacts a company positively or negatively.